HACKONDEX/caos-course/seminar-08-syscalls/README.md

 str: .string "Hellow!\n"
 ```

-- The is header file `asm/unistd_64.h` where we have definitions for syscall numbers, we should use them instead of bare numbers
+- There is header a file `asm/unistd_64.h` where we have definitions for syscall numbers, we should use them instead of bare numbers

 - You can get acquainted [with syscalls here](https://filippo.io/linux-syscall-table/)